ANCA VLAD

 In September 2004, she was awarded the Gold Medal for Excellence in Business Practice at the 4th International Forum for Excellence in Business Practice in Geneva.
 She also ranked first in Capital magazine’s Top Successful Women in both 2004 and 2005.

-Over the years, dozens of awards, trophies and distinctions have been added, confirming and celebrating Anca Vlad’s exceptional entrepreneurial spirit and business achievements, including:
+Over the years, dozens of awards, trophies, and distinctions have confirmed and celebrated Anca Vlad’s exceptional entrepreneurial spirit and business achievements, including the following:

-– Business Hall of Fame Award for vision and leadership, active involvement in economic, sustainable and responsible community development, model of success in profession and career (2010).
+– Business Hall of Fame Award for vision and leadership, active involvement in sustainable and responsible community development, and as a model of success in her profession and career (2010).

-– Award for outstanding achievements in the business sector in Romania, during the second edition of the Business Hall of Fame Gala (2012).
+– Award for Outstanding Achievements in the Business Sector in Romania, at the 2nd edition of the Business Hall of Fame Gala (2012).

-– “Female Excellence” Award, for outstanding results in career and activity, awarded within the National Coalition of Romanian Business Women Associations, by the Business Women Association, Cluj (2013).
+– “Female Excellence” Award, for outstanding career achievements, granted within the National Coalition of Romanian Business Women Associations by the Business Women Association, Cluj (2013).

 – Award of Excellence, Forbes Top 500 Business Awards Gala (2014).